Bishop Carroll High School (Calgary)

-Bishop Carroll High School is part of the Calgary Catholic School District in Alberta, Canada.
-The school is named after Bishop Francis Patrick Carroll, the Bishop of Calgary from 1935 to 1966.
-The school welcomes people who are not Roman Catholic; however, all students are expected to complete Religious Studies courses.
+Bishop Carroll High School is a Canadian Catholic high school that is part of the Calgary Catholic School District in Alberta.
+The school is named after Francis Patrick Carroll, the Bishop of Calgary from 1935 to 1966.
+The school welcomes students who are not Catholic but all pupils are expected to complete religious studies courses.

 Bishop Carroll's athletic teams are nicknamed the Cardinals.

 Curriculum

 The school offers a unique program that allows students to work at their own pace in an individual environment.
 This self-directed learning is part of the constructivist model of student-centered learning advocated by member schools of the Canadian Coalition of Self-Directed Learning.

 The school is a member of the Action for Bright Children Society.

 History

 Opened in 1971, Bishop Carroll High School was the first school in Canada to offer a program based on the CCSDL fundamental practices of personalized programming, flexible scheduling, continuous progress, mastery learning and a Teacher Advisory Program.
 In 2011, Mount Royal University signed a Memorandum of Agreement with Bishop Carroll High School to build on a history of cooperation between the two institutions in order to enhance a working relationship that will increase educational opportunities for students.
 The MOU allows discussions to commence between the parties to offer specific courses at the high school (dual credit courses).
 Bishop Carroll High School students beginning in 2013 got a head start on their University studies with the successful completion of Critical Reading and Writing, a university-level credit course offered jointly by Mount Royal University and Bishop Carroll High School.
 This course was the first of its kind, and is part of a plan of continuing cooperation between the University and Bishop Carroll High School in many disciplines.
 In 2015, this MRU-BCHS course became dual credit.